vusion/md-vue-loader/README.md

 Note that to get code highlighting to work, you need to:

-- include one of the highlight.js css files into your project, for example: `highlight.js/styles/github-gist.css`.
+- Include one of the highlight.js css files into your project.
+For example: [https://highlightjs.org/static/demo/styles/atom-one-dark.css].
-- specify a lang in code block. ref: (creating and highlighting code blocks)[https://help.github.com/articles/creating-and-highlighting-code-blocks/].
+- Specify a lang in code block.
+Ref: (creating and highlighting code blocks)[https://help.github.com/articles/creating-and-highlighting-code-blocks/].

 ### With options